 Refer to recommendations from scientists or healthcare professionals

-Refer to any person who could encourage the use of the product because of its celebrity (Class IIb and III, AIMD)
+Refer to any person of influence who could encourage the use of the product (Class IIb and III, AIMD)

 Assimilate the device to food, cosmetics, or any consumer product

 Do not use visual representation of an altered human body due to disease, injury, or handicap improperly, nor in a misleading or frightening way

-Present in an exaggerated or misleading manner the action of the device on the human body
+Present in an exaggerated or misleading manner the effect of the device on the human body

 Refer to healing claims (for example patients’ testimonies or pictures showing patients “before and after” the treatment